KhalilMayyasi/WBDocumentation/docs/AddingProduct.rst

    Assign Product to Inventory Item and Managing Quantity
    ------------------------------------------------------------------

-   Once a product (or variation of a product) has been created, a barcode is generated and the product is linked to the inventory.
+   Once a product/variation of a product has been created, a barcode is generated and the product/variation is linked to the inventory.
 This product can be accessed from:

    .. code-block:: text